 Pay, culture, benefits (company): what kind of salary are you looking for?
 (College degree can be helpful to determine pay, too).
 Then you want to find out what work setting and culture you're after.
 An executive office?
 A sports stadium?
 A zoo?
 Formal?
 Informal?
 It's important to know where you'll want to spend those 40 weekly hours.
 You should feel comfortable and at home at your workplace so you can always be happy.
 Next, you'll want to think about what benefits you want to receive from your job, and this will also help you narrow down your options.
 Benefits range from medical benefits to 401(k)'s, leave policies and anything else you deem applicable.
 The more of these benefits that you’re able to obtain, the happier you’ll be and the more you’ll produce.

 Room for growth: are you looking to advance within your job and company?
 Would you like to eventually scale from entry-level to executive status?
 These are some things to always keep in mind before searching for a job because it's important to inquire about their availability when obtaining information on the company.
 If you want to eventually increase your salary, and freedom within the company, you should always be looking to climb the corporate ladder.
 You never want to join a company that doesn't allow you to reach your maximum potential.

 Day-to-day: This is probably the most significant one.
 We know the old adage “time is the most valuable resource.”
 That’s certainly applicable here.
-What you will be doing from 9am-5pm everyday is super important, because you never want to feel like you’re wasting your time.
+What you will be doing from 9 am - 5 pm every day is super important because you never want to feel like you’re wasting your time.
 Especially when it is day after day.
-You better think about what kind of work you’d like to do everyday, and what you’re good at doing.
-This is the only way you’ll be satisfied in your job.
+You better think about what kind of work you’d like to do every day, and what you’re good at doing.
+This is the only way you’ll be satisfied with your job.
 Wasted time is worse than wasted money, always keep that in mind.